Nuance Communications (NUAN) Q2 2017 Results - Earnings Call Transcript

 Tavis C. McCourt - Raymond James & Associates, Inc.

-Hi.
+Hey.
 Thanks for taking my questions.
-Paul, in the prepared remarks, you talked a bit about strength in a few different Enterprise product categories, but clearly, it's been the segment that's had a strongest organic growth really now for the four more quarters.
-And I guess, maybe if you can dig into some of the detail.
-What's the demand drivers there, or and how sustainable do you think this level of organic growth could be?
+Paul, in the prepared remarks you talked a bit about strength in a few different Enterprise product categories.
+But clearly, it's been the segment that's had the strongest organic growth really now for four more quarters.
+And I guess, maybe if you can dig into some of the detail of what the demand drivers there are and how sustainable you think this level of organic growth could be?

-And then, a quick financial question on the guidance, I think for the full year you indicated CapEx of $50 million to $60 million, which is a bit back half weighted.
-So I guess my question is, is that conservatism or is that also part of the spending in Auto or elsewhere to support some of the growth that you expect in 2018?
+And then a quick financial question on the guidance.
+I think for the full year you indicated CapEx of $50 million to $60 million, which is a bit back half weighted.
+And so I guess my question is, is that conservatism or is that also part of the spending in Auto or elsewhere to support some of the growth that you expect in 2018?
 Thanks.

 Paul A. Ricci - Nuance Communications, Inc.